nataliakiselev/mock_policy_app/README.md

 ## By Miles technical challenge -Policy API

 I chose to use React.js for this project, with use of Router, hooks and React context (as state management solution), and Material-UI for CSS.
 Although it is a simple app at the moment, I tried to plan it with the possibility of future potential development, with extensibility, separating concerns and reusability in mind.
 Building it took me about a day long, with breaks.
-Testing has not been completed yet, as I am now in the process of learning testing Javascript and React.
+Testing has not been completed yet, setup in process.

 # Getting Started with Create React App